aws-samples/sample-rds-graviton4-benchmark/README.md

-**AWS Graviton4 Benchmark Setup for Amazon RDS**
+# AWS Graviton Benchmark Setup for Amazon RDS

-This AWS CloudFormation template allows you to replicate the benchmark setup to compare Graviton4 and Graviton3 processors on Amazon RDS.
-The template provisions the necessary infrastructure for benchmarking, as described in the [blog post](https://aws.amazon.com/blogs/database/leveling-up-amazon-rds-with-aws-graviton4-benchmarks/).
+This AWS CloudFormation template allows you to replicate the benchmark setup to compare Graviton4, Graviton3, and Graviton2 processors on Amazon RDS.
+The template provisions the necessary infrastructure for benchmarking, as described in the [blog post](https://issues.amazon.com/issues/DBBLOG-4568).

 ⚠ **Note:** This template is intended for benchmarking purposes only and is not suitable as a production workload baseline.

-**Costs**
+## Costs

 Using this setup incurs charges for the resources provisioned.
 Based on our configuration, the estimated cost is approximately $2.5/hour.
 To minimize expenses, ensure you delete the stack when testing concludes.

-**Prerequisites**
+## Prerequisites

 Before deploying this setup, ensure you have the following:

 - An active AWS account.
 - Sufficient permissions to create and manage AWS CloudFormation stacks.

-**How the Template Works**
+## How the Template Works

 The AWS CloudFormation template provisions the following: